 H. Describe your community’s efforts to educate residents about climate change.

-BRPA offers our Cabin Fever Lecture Series that is free and open to the public, climate change is always part of the 4 annual lectures and is our 2018 theme. https://www.baraboorange.org/cabin-fever-lecture-series
+BRPA offers our Cabin Fever Lecture Series that is free and open to the public, climate change was the 2018 theme. https://www.baraboorange.org/cabin-fever-lecture-series

 International Migratory Bird Day (IMBD)

 A. This community's municipal body passed the required International Migratory Bird Day resolution.